ingfaustogonzalez/littlelemon-django-rest-api/README.md

 **Meta Back-End Developer Professional Certificate: Capstone Project**

 ## 📖 Description
 A fully functional RESTful API built with Django and Django REST Framework for the fictional Little Lemon restaurant.
-The system supports three user roles — **managers**, **customers**, and **delivery crew** — and implements user registration, token authentication, role assignment, menu management, cart workflows, order processing, delivery assignment, filtering, pagination, search, and API throttling.
+The system supports three user roles — **Managers**, **Customers**, and **Delivery Crew** — and implements user registration, token authentication, role assignment, menu management, cart workflows, order processing, delivery assignment, filtering, pagination, search, and API throttling.

-This API serves as the engine for Little Lemon’s digital ecosystem.
-It handles complex workflows for three distinct user groups: **Managers**, **Customers**, and the **Delivery Crew**.

-The database is uniquely populated with authentic Venezuelan cuisine, adding a personal touch to the implementation of categories like Arepas, Cachapas, and Patacones.
+This API serves as the engine for Little Lemon’s digital ecosystem, handling complex workflows across all user groups.
+As a personal touch, the database is populated with authentic **Venezuelan cuisine**, featuring categories like Arepas, Cachapas, and Patacones.

 ### Course Project
 This project was created as the final assessment for **Module 6: APIs** in the **Meta Back-End Developer Professional Certificate** on **Coursera**.
 It demonstrates practical application of authentication, permissions, serializers, viewsets, filtering, pagination, and throttling.